 This public television documentary invites viewers to travel through Alabama history as seen along US Highway 80 with stops in Demopolis, Selma, Montgomery, and Tuskegee as well as other towns along the route.

 Demopolis was one of the area’s earliest settlements and large cotton plantations blossomed there.
-Demopolis plantation homes give modern visitors a glimpse into the aristocratic life of planters who owned hundreds of acres and hundreds of slaves.
+Demopolis plantation homes, open to tourists, give modern visitors a glimpse into the aristocratic life of planters who owned hundreds of acres and hundreds of slaves.

 Selma manufactured ships, cannons, and ammunition for the Confederacy and Montgomery was the original Confederate capital where Jefferson Davis was inaugurated as president.
 The area of Highway 80 connecting these two cities has been designated the Jefferson Davis Highway because of its Civil War history.
 But this stretch of road is also dotted with signs that commemorate another, more recent struggle.